jbcodeforce/kp-data-replication/docs/mm2-provisioning.md

 # Mirror Maker 2 Deployment

 In this article we are presenting different type of Mirror Maker 2 deployments.
-Updated 4/4 on Strimzi 017.
+Updated 4/4 on Strimzi version 0.17.

 * Using Strimzi operator to deploy on Kubernetes
-* To run in VM or docker image which can be adapted with your own configuration, like for example by adding prometheus JMX Exporter as java agent.
+* To run MM2 on a VM or as docker image which can be adapted with your own configuration, like for example by adding prometheus JMX Exporter as java agent.

 We are using the configuration to deploy from event streams on Cloud to a local Kafka cluster we deployed using Strimzi.

 ![ES to local](images/mm2-test1.png)